Photo By D J Norton

 Haleowen Station

 Halesowen Station looking very sorry for itself.
 This view was taken looking towards the start of the Halesowen Railway proper.
-I believe the road bridge carried Mucklow Hill.
+The road bridge carried Mucklow Hill.

 Manor Lane, Halesowen - 18/1/59